ACCENT BENCHTOPS

 The Do's

-• Engineered stone bench top or surface needing a thorough clean?
+• manufactured Stone bench top or surface needing a thorough clean?
 We recommend using a cream cleaner.
 Alternatively simply using a damp cloth with very mild detergent can produce excellent results.
 Refer to your stone brand website for more information.

 The Don'ts